chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 # Introduction

 Each RPC transaction may be associated with a user and a set of groups.
-That transaction's RPC auth flavor determines how the user/groups are identified and whether they are authenticated.
+That transaction's RPC auth flavor determines how the user and groups are identified and whether they are authenticated.
-Peers which host applications and RPC services may also be identified and authenicated in each RPC transaction, again depending on the transaction's RPC auth flavor {{!RFC5531}}.
+Peers that host applications and RPC services may also be identified and authenicated in each RPC transaction, again depending on that transaction's RPC auth flavor {{!RFC5531}}.

 Not all flavors provide peer and user identification and authentication.
-For example, the traditional RPC auth flavor AUTH_NONE identifies no user or group and no authentication of users or peers.
+For example, the traditional RPC auth flavor AUTH_NONE identifies no user or group and provides no authentication of users or peers.
 The traditional RPC auth flavor AUTH_SYS provides identification of peers, users, and groups, but does not provide authentication of any of these.